fancui-cuhk/fancui-cuhk.github.io/_pages/about.md

 Biography
 ======
 I am a fourth-year Ph.D. student in the Department of Computer Science and Engineering at the Chinese University of Hong Kong, supervised by Prof. Eric Lo.
-My research interests include distributed databases, serverless computing, and vector databases.
+My research interests include vector databases, distributed systems, and serverless computing.
 Previously, I got my M.S. degree from University College London and B.S. degree in Computer Science from Chu Kochen Honors College, Zhejiang University, supervised by Prof. Ling Chen.

 Publications
 ======